 Thanks to the ghost of Hartley Coleridge for encouraging me to do this interview and for assuming bodily form to conduct it in person.
-It took place in my attic, with Hartley seated by a round window sucking on a pipe throughout, while I perched on a ripped beanbag in the corner of the room, trying not to show how nervous I was.
+It took place in my attic, with Hartley seated by a round window sucking on a pipe; I perched on a ripped beanbag in the corner of the room, trying not to show how nervous I was.

 HC: I imagine things have changed somewhat since my day, but I’m sure I won’t be the only reader curious as to how you found someone to publish your poems?

 WH: I’d been sending poems to Helena Nelson at HappenStance for years – possibly since 2013, though not consistently.
 There was a two-and-a-half-year gap where, after finishing a Masters in poetry, the last thing I wanted to do was write poetry.

 The muse deserted you?

 My dad is English and my mum Indonesian.
 For a long time I’d thought of Indonesia’s culture and history as basically irrelevant to me, or to the Anglophone literary tradition I wanted to be part of (writers like you and your dad!).
 I had a minor crisis when I realised I couldn’t – for various reasons – write like that.

 I started reading into Indonesia’s history, yep, and thinking more about my own family.
 But I also went to the library and tried to read as widely and randomly as possible – the short stories of Pramoedya Ananta Toer, but also Robert Louis Stevenson’s letters, or Grundrisse, or Robin Blackburn’s Overthrow of Colonial Slavery, 1776-1848…

 I didn’t get very far.
-But eventually I reached a point where I could look back on the mountain village of poetry, which had previously felt claustrophobic and restrictive, from such a distance that the surrounding white wilderness was visible, along with a ski-lift, and a patch of grass where a goat and small child clonked along a muddy path… Most importantly, I could see myself.
+But eventually I reached the point where I could look back on the mountain village of poetry, which had once felt claustrophobic and restrictive, from a distance.
+The surrounding white wilderness was visible, along with a ski-lift, and a patch of grass where a goat and small child clonked along a muddy path.
+I could see myself.